 I graduated from Amherst College with a double major in Computer Science and Theater and Dance, and obtained my Ph.D. from the MIT Media Lab, where I was a member of the Opera of the Future research group.
 My research work has explored the intersection of technology, gesture, and voice, with a focus on designing and building new intelligent systems for the capture, analysis, and extension of expressive voice and movement.

-In addition to my independent consulting, I work at Google as an Experience Engineer developing software and platforms for physical spaces.
+In addition to my independent theatrical work, I work at Google as an Experience Engineer in the Virtual and Augmented Reality organization.
+At Google, I have also developed software and platforms for interactive physical spaces.